JuanJS117/MesoscopicModel/README.md

 To run a tumor simulation, you need to install Julia in your computer.
 You can download Julia from [here](https://julialang.org/downloads/).
 Search for the proper version depending on your platform (Windows, macOS or Linux), and follow the [platform specific instructions](https://julialang.org/downloads/platform/).
 As a recomendation, the model is built upon Julia version 1.1.1, so we encourage users to try and install this same version in order to use the model.
 Although we expect so, we do not know if newer/older versions will support the code presented here.

 Additionally, the model requires some Julia built-in packages to be preinstalled before running simulations.
-Once you have installed Julia in your computer, you can download and install any Julia package by opening the Julia Command-Line (type `julia` in your terminal) and typing the following commands:
+Once you have installed Julia in your computer, you can download and install any Julia package by opening the Julia Command-Line (type `julia` in your terminal) and entering the specific package environment `Pkg` prompt (type `]` in Julia Command-Line).
+Once you have accessed Pkg prompt, type:

+    add PackageName

+and let selected package to be installed.
+Alternatively, you can install Juno environment in Atom, to run Julia Command-Line directly from Atom console.
+In Juno, package installing is a little bit different.
+You need to type this:

     use Pkg
     Pkg.add("Package Name")

-The required packages are "Distributions", "Random", and "DelimitedFiles".
+in order to install desired packages.
+The required packages for running the model are "Distributions", "Random", and "DelimitedFiles".
 Once you have installed all of them, you can go back to terminal prompt by typing `close()` in your Julia Command-Line.

 Finally, you have to download the five main modules that contain core model codes.
 Those are "main.jl", "constants.jl", "grid.jl", "tools.jl" and "monitor.jl".
 You also need to download the input file "Param_dist.txt", that contains distributions of cell processes' characteristic times to sample from.
 Place them in a custom folder, where you will run tumor simulations.